-APPENDIX C. ACAS GROUND AND FLIGHT TRAINING REQUIREMENTS
+APPENDIX B. SAMPLE ACAS GROUND AND FLIGHT TRAINING PROGRAM

-- C.1 Introduction.
+- B.1 Introduction.
 This appendix provides a set of training standards for ACAS flightcrew training.
 The information contained in this appendix related to Traffic Advisories (TA) is also applicable to ACAS I users.
-Training standards are divided into areas of instruction required for ground training (academics) and the performance objectives for the maneuvers required in flight training. - C.2 ACAS II Ground Training.
+Training standards are divided into areas of instruction required for ground training (academics) and the performance objectives for the maneuvers required in flight training. - B.2 ACAS II Ground Training.
 ACAS II ground training should cover, in general terms, ACAS II theory to the extent appropriate to ensure proper operational use.
-Aircrews should understand basic concepts of ACAS II logic, Closest Point of Approach (CPA), time to CPA (represented by the Greek symbol tau), and altitude separation thresholds for the issuance of Resolution Advisories (RA), as well as the relationship between displayed traffic information and issuance of TAs and RAs.
-The ground training program should address the following: - C.2.1 Theories of Operation. - C.2.1.1 Objective.
-Demonstrate knowledge of how ACAS II functions. - C.2.1.2 Criteria.
+Aircrews should understand basic concepts of ACAS II logic, Closest Point of Approach (CPA), time to CPA (represented by the Greek symbol tau $(\tau)$ ), and altitude separation thresholds for the issuance of Resolution Advisories (RA), as well as the relationship between displayed traffic information and issuance of TAs and RAs.
+The ground training program should address the following: - B.2.1 Theories of Operation. - B.2.1.1 Objective.
+Demonstrate knowledge of how ACAS II functions. - B.2.1.2 Criteria.
 The pilot must demonstrate an understanding of the following functions: - 1.
 Surveillance: - a.
-ACAS II interrogates other transponder-equipped aircraft within a nominal range of 14 nautical miles (NM). - b.
-ACAS II surveillance range will be reduced in geographic areas with a large number of ground interrogators and/or ACAS II-equipped aircraft.
+ACAS II interrogates other aircraft operating a transponder within a nominal range of 14 nautical miles (NM). - b.
+ACAS II surveillance range will be reduced in geographic areas with a large number of ground interrogators and/or aircraft operating ACAS II.
 A minimum surveillance range of 4.5 NM is guaranteed for airborne ACAS II aircraft. - 2.
 Collision Avoidance: - a.
-TAs can be generated against any transponder-equipped aircraft even if the aircraft does not have altitude reporting capability. - b.
+TAs can be generated against any aircraft operating a transponder even if the aircraft is non-altitude reporting (and own-ship is below 15,500 feet pressure altitude). - b.
 RAs can be generated only in the vertical plane and only against aircraft that are reporting altitude. - c.
-RAs generated against an ACAS II-equipped threat are coordinated to ensure complementary RAs are generated. - d.
+RAs generated against a threat aircraft operating ACAS II are coordinated to ensure complementary RAs are generated. - d.
 Failure to respond to an RA deprives own-ship of the collision protection provided by its ACAS II.
 In encounters where both aircraft are operating TA/RA mode, failure to respond to an RA by one aircraft restricts the RA maneuvers available to the other ACAS II-equipped aircraft.

-C.2.2 Advisory Thresholds.
+B.2.2 Advisory Thresholds.

-- C.2.2.1 Objective.
-Demonstrate knowledge of the criteria for issuing TAs and RAs. - C.2.2.2 Criteria.
+- B.2.2.1 Objective.
+Demonstrate knowledge of the criteria for issuing TAs and RAs. - B.2.2.2 Criteria.
 The pilot should be able to demonstrate an understanding of the methodology used by ACAS II to generate TAs and RAs and the general criteria for the issuance of these advisories, including the following: - 1.
 ACAS II advisories are typically based on time to CPA.
 The separation standards provided by Air Traffic Control (ATC) are different from ACAS TA and RA thresholds. - 2.
 In encounters with a slow closure rate, ACAS II advisories will be generated based on distance. - 3.
 The timing of TA and RA generation varies with altitude.
 The threshold for TA and RA is longer at higher altitudes: - a.
 TAs generally occur 8 to 15 seconds prior to an RA. - b.
 RAs generally occur from 15 to 35 seconds before the projected CPA. - c.
 RAs are chosen to provide the desired Vertical Miss Distance (VMD) at CPA.
 As a result, RAs may generate a climb or descent through the altitude of the threat aircraft.

-C.2.3 ACAS II Limitations.
+B.2.3 ACAS II Limitations.